 1. Modem or Router Problem

-Modem or Router problems can be caused by clogging of clog the storage.
+Modem or router problems can be caused by a memory bottleneck.
 Try rebooting the system to clear all the cache files from its memory.
 Check the firmware if it’s running on an updated version.
 If not, try to push for a firmware update.

 2. Wiring Issue